USDA-FSA/fsa-style/README.md

 #### 1. Visual Index

-The `index.html` included is a Visual Index of this CSS Framework's Visual Language, including basic HTML elements expressed in that style, also viewable at http://usda-fsa.github.io/fsa-style/index.html.
+`index.html` is a Visual Index of this CSS Framework's Visual Language, including basic HTML elements expressed in that style.
+Viewable at http://usda-fsa.github.io/fsa-style/index.html.

 #### 2. Boilerplate

-The included `boilerplate.html` provides guidance on the HTML structure most typically required of an FSA digital product, also viewable at http://usda-fsa.github.io/fsa-style/boilerplate.html.
+`boilerplate.html` provides a non-designed starting point.
+It serves as general guidance for the HTML structure most typically required of an FSA digital product.
+Viewable at http://usda-fsa.github.io/fsa-style/boilerplate.html.

 #### 3. Manually adding to your project

-Add the downloaded ZIP's assets into a relevant place in your code base — likely a directory where you keep third-party libraries:
+Add the downloaded ZIP's assets to a relevant place in your code base — likely a directory where you keep third-party libraries:

 ```sh
 fsa-style-0.2.5/